JetBrains/kotlin-web-site/docs/topics/basic-types.md

 ```kotlin
 val a = 1UL // ULong, even though no expected type provided and constant fits into UInt
 ```

-#### Beta status of unsigned integers

-The design of unsigned types is in [Beta](components-stability.md), meaning that its compatibility is best-effort only and not guaranteed.

-When using unsigned arithmetics, a warning will be reported, indicating that this feature has not been released to stable.
-To remove the warning, you have to opt in for usage of unsigned types:

-* To propagate the opt-in requirement, annotate declarations that use unsigned integers with  `@ExperimentalUnsignedTypes`.
-* To opt-in without propagating, either annotate declarations with `@OptIn(ExperimentalUnsignedTypes::class)` or pass `-Xopt-in=kotlin.ExperimentalUnsignedTypes` to the compiler.

-It's up to you to decide if your clients have to explicitly opt-in into usage of your API, but keep in mind that unsigned types are not a stable feature, so API which uses them can be suddenly broken by changes in the language.

-See the [opt-in requirements](opt-in-requirements.md) for details on using APIs that require opt-in.

 #### Further discussion